lxgr-linux/scrap_engine/docs/DOCS.md

 Removes all ```scrap_engine.Object```s in the group from the map.

 #### Method ```scrap_engine.ObjectGroup.set(self, x, y)```
 Moves the group to a given coordinate.
-THIS JUST WIRKS WITH DAUGHTER CLASSES, BECAUSE ```scrap_engine.ObjectGroup``` HAS NO COORDINATE BY IT SELF.
+THIS JUST WORKS WITH DAUGHTER CLASSES, BECAUSE ```scrap_engine.ObjectGroup``` HAS NO COORDINATE BY IT SELF.
 - x:```int``` The new x coordinate the group will be set to
 - y:```int``` The new y coordinate the group will be set to
 ---